 The last few years have not been easy at Sheffield City Council, and there have been many difficult decisions to make, but we will always support and stand up for the people of Sheffield and hold ourselves to a high ethical standard as an employer and a local authority.
 We are ambitious for Sheffield - it is a brilliant and unique city, and we are working every day to make it even greater.
-The 2020/21 Budget continues to invest in the long-term economic potential of the city whilst standing up for and protecting services for those with the greatest need.
+The 2021/22 Budget continues to invest in the long-term economic potential of the city whilst standing up for and protecting services for those with the greatest need.

 The combination of a decade of Government funding cuts and increasing demand on vital services has had a major impact on the money we have available to spend.
-Consequently we have set a 1.99% rise in Council Tax to support vital services in the city, plus a further 2.0% for the Adult Social Care precept.
-Overall this means that most properties in Sheffield will pay an extra 80p a week on their Council Tax bills from April 2020.
+Consequently, we have set a 1.99% rise in Council Tax to support vital services in the city, plus a further 3.0% for the Adult Social Care precept.
+Overall, this means that most properties in Sheffield are paying an extra £1.04 a week on their Council Tax bills from April 2021.